 When and How Do I Get My Survey Results?

-At Midnight on Friday and Saturday, we will email you to tell you if you are enrolled in the classes you selected and post the the door lists in the common areas.
+On Friday, we will email you to tell you if you are enrolled in the classes you selected and post the the door lists in the common areas before class time on Saturday.
 If you signed up to attend with another person, the identity of that second person will be revealed ONLY via email or by asking Ozma, the help desk or the door monitors to clarify.

 “I’m on the list!
 Now what?”
 You may attend this class without worrying about whether there will be space available!
 Just head to the door five or ten minutes before class time.